Newspaper Page Text

 happy condition, be inspected, it pre

-sents phenomena which. correspond
+sents phenomena which correspond

-with those oftlie mind.
-The whole
+with those of the mind.
+The wiole

-face is swollen, the torehead and tem
+face is swollen, the forehead and tem-,

 ples patched with red and white, the